How to Help Someone with an Eating Disorder: 16 Tips

-There are no quick, easy answers.
+1. Know that there are no quick, easy answers.

-Do all you can to help your loved one get into therapy.
+3. Do all you can to help your loved one get into therapy.

 Be supportive and give empathy to your loved one, and firmly insist he or she enter therapy with the goal of healing a very severe illness.
 If your loved one is over 18 and refuses therapy, consider working with a therapist yourself, with the goal of increasing understanding to continue to support your loved one until he/she is ready for help.
-A therapist will also help you set healthy boundaries for yourself and also bring insight into how to not enable your loved one to use ED behaviors.
+A therapist will also help you set healthy boundaries for yourself and also bring insight into how to not enable your loved one to use eating disorder behaviors.

-Avoid getting involved in discussions or arguments over weight, food or eating.
+4. Avoid getting involved in discussions or arguments over weight, food or eating.

 If you become concerned about dehydration, weight loss or other issues, call your family therapist, if you have one, or request a session with your loved one and his or her therapist and voice your concerns there.

-Understand and acknowledge certain behaviors.
+5. Understand and acknowledge certain behaviors.

 If your loved one is food shopping or cooking for the family, realize he or she might be using this nurturing role to deny his or her own needs for food and kindness.
 Become active in showing your care.

-Learn to take care of yourself!
+6. Please take care of yourself!

-Do not become a martyr or let yourself or family revolve around the eating disorder.
+Do not become a martyr or let yourself or the family revolve around the eating disorder.
 Do not neglect fun, other family members, friends or personal goals due to this problem.

-Be honest about feeling angry, frustrated and powerless.
+Identify the most appropriate ways to show affection and be honest about feeling angry, frustrated and powerless.
 By sharing feelings, all family members grow closer, even though people will feel and think differently about what is happening.

-Check to make sure you are hearing each other accurately when discussing subjects and feelings.
+9. Check to make sure you are hearing each other accurately when discussing subjects and feelings.

 Share your concerns with each other and with others in your life, as appropriate.
 Keeping secrets does not help the situation.

-Practice good sense – do not go on diets.
+10. Practice good sense – do not talk about weight loss and diets.

-Recognize your loved one for qualities/achievements independent of their appearance.
+11. Recognize your loved one for qualities/achievements independent of their appearance.

 Sharing what you appreciate about your loved one can support their development of a sense of self that is secure, unique and less subject to changing fads and fashions.

-Avoid power struggles over gaining weight or stopping binging or purging.
+12. Avoid power struggles over gaining weight or stopping binging or purging.

 The eating disorder will always win.
 Try calling a "cease-fire" and substitute time together in shared activities.
 Take time to "play" together.
 This will improve feelings on both sides of the battle and help you develop new ways to relate, rather than relating around food issues.

-Do not try to manipulate the eating disordered person.
+13. Do not try to manipulate.

 If you have difficulty doing this, you may want to seek help for yourself in order to learn new ways to develop intimacy with family members.
 We often reproduce in our relationships with others what we ourselves learned in childhood.

-Do not ask, "Are you better?"
+15. Do not ask, "Are you better?"

 Struggling with an eating disorder?